 Thinking back, even as far as childhood, there are situations where I have always naturally assumed a leadership role.
 In my working life, I have been employed in leadership roles for more than twenty years.
 That said, even to this day, I sometimes struggle to see myself as a ‘leader’.
 During my time at the American Express Leadership Academy, we talked a lot about ‘Impostor Syndrome’ and it is something I think most leaders struggle with from time-to-time.
 My confidence as a leader has built over the years; each time I try something that scares me and it works out well, I grow a bit more.
 I can’t advocate highly enough the benefit of leadership programmes such as the AmEx Academy where you have the privilege of meeting so many people whose different leadership styles you can aspire to.

-During the American Express Leadership Academy, I began to recognise that it’s perfectly normal to struggle with confidence and learnt new techniques for managing leadership anxieties.
+During the American Express Leadership Academy, I began to recognize that it’s perfectly normal to struggle with confidence and learnt new techniques for managing leadership anxieties.
 Hearing directly from senior leaders about their successes, concerns and personal journeys, and learning some of their tried-and-tested methods helped me to develop my own leadership skills.

 "There is always greater power in what we humans can achieve together and the greatest accomplishments I have enjoyed as a leader have been the shared successes and efforts of many.”